lotlouischoitslab/Computational_Transportation_Science/README.md

 Don't worry everyone, I will make the grading as lenient as possible.
 If you got a flat 80.0% overall, then you will get an 80.0%.
 If you get a floating point number of 80.001235% or 80.167898% or 80.67663% or 80.9999998%, you will be rounded up to 81%.

 ### IMPORTANT!
 **UIUC CEE 310 Transportation Engineering is run independently.
 I am NOT using their grading scale to compute what the proposed transportation engineering course's final grading will be like.
-If you are an undergraduate student at UIUC who needs course credit AND letter grade for CEE 310, please take their course.**
+If you are an undergraduate student at UIUC who needs course credit AND letter grade for CEE 310, please take their course.
+Official course description of UIUC CEE 310 can be found here: [CEE 310](https://cee.illinois.edu/academics/courses/CEE310)**

 ## Lecture Attendance:
 - Please go to lecture to meet new friends and professors.
 You will have a much diverse understanding of how transportation engineering is applied into many different fields in our modern society.